|Location||Monroe County Hospital - Georgia|

 Required Education and Experience:

-- Successful completion of a required technologist certification.
+- Successful completion of required Medical Technologist certificate.

-- Demonstrated ability to perform medical laboratory procedures in accordance with policies and protocols in effect.
+- Demonstrated ability to perform medical laboratory procedures in accordance with the policies and protocols in effect (assessed within 90 days of hire).